Authorization Specification

 Authorization plugins are required to implement a function called authorize

 .
 It should accept the Express request object as an argument, which that can be used to verify the request is being made by an authenticated user (e.g., validate a token in the authorization header).
-If the authorization is unsuccessful, the promise should reject with an error object that contains a 401
+If the identity of the request user is unknown or can’t be determined (e.g., due to a missing or invalid token) the promise should reject with an error object that contains a 401

 code.
 Successful authorization should allow the promise to resolve.
 An example of an authorize